 |Avg Min||23.9 °C||24 °C||23.1 °C||21.9 °C||20.2 °C||18.2 °C||17.1 °C||17.5 °C||18.8 °C||20.9 °C||22.5 °C||23.7 °C|

 |Rainfall||378.7 mm||448 mm||388.7 mm||215.3 mm||89 mm||40.8 mm||30.9 mm||28.9 mm||34.8 mm||48.2 mm||108.4 mm||181.3 mm|

 Cairns Airport (code: CNS), located about 7 kilometres north of the city, is the sixth busiest airport in Australia and has direct international flights.
 International airlines flying to Cairns are Air New Zealand (Auckland), Air Niugini (Port Moresby), Airlines PNG (Port Moresby), Cathay Pacific (Hong Kong), Continental Airlines (Guam), Jetstar Airways (Osaka, Singapore, Perth, Sydney, Melbourne, Gold Coast, Darwin, Tokyo, Brisbane and Adelaide) and Qantas (Tokyo-Narita)

 A number of local carriers (including low-cost airlines) fly to many destinations within Australia.
-Check airlines like Qantas, Jetstar and Virgin Blue for more information about routes, schedules and prices.
+Check airlines like Qantas, Jetstar and Virgin Australia for more information about routes, schedules and prices.